Custom African Safaris

 Camps and lodges are erected in the most secluded wilderness, hundreds of miles from any roads or settlements.
 Tiny planes transport people from national park to national park, the dusty airstrips sometimes having to be cleared of antelope in advance.
 Deep in the desert there are luxury camps with flowing hot water and private plunge pools overlooking plains of giraffe and buffalo.
 While notions of simplicity and underdevelopment are often applied to Africa, realizing and organizing such demanding logistics necessitates a professional and developed tourism industry.
 When such commitment and effort is required to get an operation off the ground, expect an attention to detail that occupies every corner.

 Creating seemingly impossible adventures in the wilderness has been the mainstay of safari tourism since its inception.
-It should therefore come as no surprise that local tour operators excel in offering bespoke and customized itineraries.
+It should, therefore, come as no surprise that local tour operators excel in offering bespoke and customized itineraries.
 There isn't a standard safari itinerary.
 For starters, in a continent of choice, there are hundreds of potential safari destinations.
-Yet even in the same country or destination, there's always a unique spin or idiosyncratic specialty that helps tour operators and camps provide markers of quality.
+Even in the same country or destination, there's always a unique spin or idiosyncratic specialty that helps tour operators and camps provide markers of quality.
 African safari isn't the best choice for anyone seeking a well-worn march around a set series of attractions.

 The Quality of Accommodation